mharen/mharen.github.io/_posts/2009/2009-08-23-two-cents-on-healthcare-part-ii.md

 “**The central finding is that access has deteriorated**,” Ms. Davis said.

-…the United States, for example, has reduced the number of preventable deaths for people under the age of 75 to 110 deaths for every 100,000 people, compared with 115 deaths five years earlier, but other countries have made greater strides. **As a result, the United States now ranks last in preventable mortality.**
+...the United States, for example, has reduced the number of preventable deaths for people under the age of 75 to 110 deaths for every 100,000 people, compared with 115 deaths five years earlier, but other countries have made greater strides. **As a result, the United States now ranks last in preventable mortality.**
 </blockquote>

 I really think we can simplify and sidestep most of the controversy with a little logical deduction.